 For the impact evaluation, we consider the outcome variables in the nine families described below.
 We further collect these families into three groups: substitution (sections II.C.1 and II.C.2), "news and political" outcomes (sections II.C.3-II.C.5), and "well-being" outcomes (sections II.C.6-II.C.9).
-These Appendix B presents details on each outcome variable and moderator, grouped by family.
-For the families of news and political outcomes and well-being outcomes, we also construct indices that combine the outcome variables within each family, weighting by the inverse of the covariance between variables, as described in Anderson (2008).
+Appendix B presents details on each outcome variable and moderator, grouped by family.
+We also construct indices that combine the outcome variables within each family, weighting by the inverse of the covariance between variables, as described in Anderson (2008).
 In constructing these indices, we orient the outcome variables so that more positive values have the same meaning (e.g. more positive means "more polarized" in all cases).
-Outcomes to be multiplied by -1 are prefaced by a "-" sign in Appendix B.
+Outcomes to be multiplied by -1 are prefaced by a "-" sign in Appendix B .